openstack/openstack-manuals/doc/common/glossary.rst

       Message queue software supported by OpenStack; an alternative to RabbitMQ.

+   Quality of Service (QoS)

+      The ability to guarantee certain network or storage requirements to satisfy a Service Level Agreement (SLA) between an application provider and end users.
+      Typically includes performance requirements like networking bandwidth, latency, jitter correction, and reliability as well as storage performance in Input/Output Operations Per Second (IOPS), throttling agreements, and performance expectations at peak load.

    quarantine

       If Object Storage finds objects, containers, or accounts that